docksal/docksal/docs/fin/fin-run-cli.md

 Generally, anything you do inside of a `fun run-cli` environment is gone once the container is stopped.
 You can install new packages, run scripts, break things, etc., without the risk of damaging your host system.
-The next time you do `fin run-cli`, the `run-cli` environment is started fresh and clean
+The next time you do `fin run-cli`, the `run-cli` environment is started fresh and clean.

 The only exceptions are: